achillesrasquinha/boilpy/README.md

 ### Usage

 **boilpy** provides you a production-ready template out of the box!
+For most tasks, **boilpy** consists of a well-defined `Makefile` which can be used to run `make` commands within your project directory.

 In order to get started, we recommend you to create a [`.env`](https://12factor.net/config) file within your project directory in order to configure some of the environment variables declared within the `Makefile`.
 You can override the environment variables defined [here](docs/index.md#environment-variables).
 To override some of the environment variables, you could also declare them at run-time as follows:

 ```console
 foo@bar:~$ FOO=BAR BAR=BAZ make [command]